Time for some sightseeing in Japan. I share with you the 6 most popular sightseeing spots in Kyoto you should not miss during your visit.

 - Tea ceremony

 - Geisha Dress up

-If you have time for more fun, you should take some funny photos on the photo boxes.
+If you have time for more fun, you should take some funny photos in the photo boxes.
 It is not like in Europe, where you just sit in the box, make some funny photos, and then the photo gets printed.

 I hope you enjoyed those popular sightseeing spots in Kyoto and will visit one day.
 If you have visited other spots, please share!

-Also check out the articles “10 Things you need to know before visiting Japan” and “Tokyo Travel Guide: How to travel Tokyo on a budget“.
+Also check out the articles “10 Things you need to know before visiting Japan” and “Tokyo Travel Guide: How to travel to Tokyo on a budget“.